 The high-end gym example is made in the USA from Rogue.
 Rogue makes some of the most coveted lifting equipment out there.
 Everything is overbuilt (never rickety), quality, and has a distinctive badass look.

 Shane (an advisor on the Outlive team), and I each built our own home gyms using Rogue.
-The equipment we use at home is better quality than the equipment we used to use at the local gyms.
+It’s not cheap, but the equipment we use at home is better quality than the equipment we used to use at the local gyms.

 It’s also fun to use.
 I’m lifting with a barbell that’s pitch black with aggressive knurling, and it feels amazing.
-(If you want to go down the rabbit-hole on barbells, check out Shane’s complete barbell guide here.)
+(If you want to go down the rabbit-hole on buying a barbell.)
 I got brightly coloured bumper plates, and the bench I have (Thompson Fat Pad with the shorty frame) is the perfect height, grippy, and makes my benching feel much more stable compared to the lightweight bench I was using before.

 One last reason I liked choosing Rogue over many of the other large brands, is because of the way it’s made.
 I believe that the people behind the production should matter just as much as what they’re making.
 As a Canadian, I love our brothers and sisters in the US.
 Whether the equipment is produced in Canada or the USA (or another free country), both countries have elections, support fair wages, freedom of movement and religion, and have more strict environmental laws compared to something built overseas.

 |Rogue S-2 Squat Stand 2.0, pull-up bar, j-cups||425|